 About John Gress

 For over 20 years Chicago photographer John Gress has created stunning photography and videos for some of America’s largest companies and international media outlets.
-His work has included national lifestyle advertising, portraits and videos for the beauty industry and action photography of professional athletes.
+His work has included lifestyle, advertising, portraits and videos content for the beauty industry, professional sports leagues and advertising campaigns.
 Professional Photographer Magazine called Gress “one of the nation’s foremost experts on lighting.”

 His unique style